Major Contract

 PROJECT STATUS

-The Auckland Airport - Terminal Integration Programme (previously known as the Domestic Jet Hub) will deliver a new domestic jet terminal connected to the existing international terminal.
+The Auckland Airport - New Domestic Terminal (previously known as the Domestic Jet Hub and the Terminal Integration Programme) will deliver a new domestic jet terminal connected to the existing international terminal.
 The new NZ$2.2 billion plus project will provide direct access between domestic and international travel and reduced connection times.

 The project has an estimated total cost of NZ$2.2 billion (A$2 billion) and comprises the delivery of: